-The Juan de Fuca Marine Trail Professional Review and Guide
+The Juan de Fuca Marine Trail Professional Guide

 "Like the West Coast Trail, the Juan de Fuca Marine Trail had its origins in the 1889 telegraph line constructed between Victoria and Bamfield.
 The line was constructed to link the British Empire through a transpacific cable station located at Bamfield.
 Later the telegraph line was replaced by a telephone line.
 The trail affords views of the Strait of Juan de Fuca, named for the Greek pilot who explored the strait in 1592.